fredrik-j-lindberg/dotfiles/README.md

 ### Initial steps

 1. Create a ~/git and a ~/git/personal folder.
-   - Save the git folder to the finder favorites for easy access
+   - Save the git folder to the Finder favorites for easy access
 1. Install git (`git -v` should show if you have it and guide you through installing it if not)
 1. Clone this project into the personal folder, so you end up creating this folder structure: `~/git/personal/dotfiles` (path structure is used for symlinking etc)
    ```bash